The Garden at Waimea Country School

 “I love the integration of the garden and art program into the weekly schedule.” ~ WCS Parent Kristin Delgado

-The annual Spring Plant Sale is held each April to raise money for the school garden program.
+The Spring Plant Sale is held each April to raise money for the school garden program.

 Please join us!